LDNinjas/smart-search-control/README.md

 ## Description

-Enhance the search functionality of your WordPress site with the Smart Search Control Plugin.
-This plugin replaces the default WordPress search with a more intelligent and efficient search engine, providing your users with accurate and relevant results.
+Enhance the search functionality of your WordPress site with the **Smart Search Control** Plugin.
+This plugin adds a powerful and intelligent search engine to your site without replacing the default WordPress search.
+It allows you to display customizable search forms anywhere using shortcodes, offering users more accurate and relevant results where needed.

 ## Key Features